-You can configure channels by using the channel settings.
+You can configure channels by using the channels settings.

 The Oscilloscope uses hysteresis to reduce false triggering due to noise or jitter in the signal.
 The hysteresis is 25% of Volts/div.
 By increasing Volts/div, you increase the value of hysteresis, which in turn stabilizes the signal in the display window.
 However, when hysteresis is too high, the Oscilloscope may never be triggered.
 Adjust Volts/div until you get a stable signal on the display.